chensong5225/infsci2415_assignment2/report.md

 #### Visualization II: Instead of using node-link diagram, explore different options and generate a visualization to show the structure of the same network.
 The visualization can include multiple charts or mix different types of charts

 There are two most efficient ways to visualize graph structures: node-link diagram and adjacency matrix diagram.
 Since we already created a node-link diagram can show the details of nodes in section I, here we choose to create an adjacency matrix visualization and show some details of the edges.
+We found a relationship between nodes' Classes and their clusters in the first visualization, so we also want to make sure of this relationship in our adjacency matrix diagram.

 The row and column index of the matrix show the Label field of nodes, which are book names.
+The texts of indices are colored by red, blue and green based on the nodes' Classes as in section I.

 The color of each grid shows the existence and type of each connection as follow:
+* white: no connection,
 * deep red: c-c connection,
 * deep blue: l-l,
 * deep green: n-n,